endatabas/endb-book/src/sql/queries.md

 Attempting to use a savepoint that has been expired or released will return `No active savepoint: <savepoint>`.

+NOTE: Repeatable reads are only available to the [HTTP API](../reference/http_api.md).

 ### Minimal Example

 Other SQL dialects have more transaction-specific semantics for `SAVEPOINT`, `ROLLBACK`, and